You can find us on

 Fourth Grade Focus—Interdependence: Students will learn how plants and animals are interdependent and how they and humans can impact the environment.
 Using Florida panthers, students learn about heredity and reproduction.

-Fifth Grade Focus—Weather: Students will learn about the different weather instruments used to measure or predict weather.
+Fifth Grade Focus—Weather: Students will learn about the different weather instruments used to measure or predict the weather.
 They will learn to record data from the instruments.
 Students will observe and compare how temperature and the amount of moisture vary in different microhabitats.
 Students will learn about four types of clouds (cumulus, cirrus, stratus and cumulonimbus) as they relate to weather.
-During Covid, this program is not available.

 Hoppin’ Around: Frogs and Toads: Frogs are indicators or environmental health and students learn about factors that are contributing to their decline.
 They learn how sound is used by frogs to find each other and take a hike to find frogs.